-You could even invite some close friends and make it a competition.
-Your family against theirs.
-The winner receives bragging rights.
+You could even invite your neighbor’s or a few close friends and make it a competition.
+Your family bowls against theirs.
+The winner receives a homemade trophy.

 Why not enjoy the great outdoors in your own backyard?
 Set up a tent and sleeping bags, light the fire pit (or use the grill) to cook hot dogs and s’mores, and take turns telling funny or scary stories.